 Everyone knows the location of their local gas station; your home may be warmed by heating oil or natural gas; and many homes use natural gas for cooking.
 But did you know that these products – gasoline, home heating oil, and natural gas – travel long distances from refineries and natural gas plants to communities all over the nation through underground pipelines?

 Natural resources, like crude oil and natural gases, are the raw material for energy that the world consumes.
 These are found in completely different locations than where they are eventually processed or refined into fuels for our lives.
 They are also in very different locations from where they are consumed.
-While many forms of transportation are used to move these products to marketplaces; pipelines remain the safest, most efficient and economical way to move these natural resources.
+While many forms of transportation are used to move these products to marketplaces; pipelines remain one of the safest, most efficient and economical ways to move these natural resources.

 The U.S. has the world's largest network of pipelines in the world.
 America depends on a network of more than 207,800 miles of liquids pipelines, over 300,000 miles of gas transmission pipelines, and more than 2.1 million miles of gas distribution pipelines to safely and efficiently move energy and raw materials to fuel our nation's economic engine.
 This system of pipelines serves as a national network to move the energy resources we need from production areas or ports of entry throughout North America to consumers, airports, military bases, population centers and industry every day.